Bryan Magee: Politics

-He was eventually elected MP for Leyton at the February 1974 general election, but from 1981 found himself out of tune with the Labour Party's direction under Michael Foot.
-On 22 January 1982 he resigned the Labour whip and in March joined the defection of centrist Labour MPs to the newly founded Social Democratic Party.
+From 1981, Magee found himself out of tune with the Labour Party's direction under Michael Foot, and he decided to leave after he could not bring himself to oppose the Thatcher Government's agenda of curtailing the power of trade unions.
+On 22 January 1982, he resigned the Labour whip and in March joined the defection of centrist Labour MPs to the newly founded Social Democratic Party.
 He lost his seat at the 1983 general election.

+When asked what he felt he had achieved as an MP, Magee named his work to clear the name of his constituent, David Copper, for the murder of a postmaster, which he believes the police had framed him for.
+He contributed to the 1980 book Wicked Beyond Belief, which was published three weeks before David Cooper was released from prison.

-Magee returned to writing and broadcasting which, indeed, he had continued during his parliamentary career and would also serve on various boards and committees.
+Magee returned to writing and broadcasting, which, indeed, he had continued during his parliamentary career and served on various boards and committees.
 He notably resigned as chairman of the Arts Council music panel in 1994 in protest at funding cuts.

-He also returned to scholarship at Oxford, first as a fellow at Wolfson, then at New College.
-He also found more time to write classical music reviews and worked on his own compositions.
-He admitted that, while his own work was "whistleable", it was also "inherently sentimental".
+He returned to scholarship at Oxford, first as a fellow at Wolfson, then at New College.
+He was from 1984 a senior research fellow in the History of Ideas at King's College London and, from 1994, a visiting professor.
+He found more time to write classical music reviews and worked on his own compositions.
+He admitted that, while his own work was "whistleable", it was "inherently sentimental".

-Interviewed in 2003, Oxford contemporary William Rees-Mogg recalled "we never knew which way Bryan would jump.
+Interviewed in 2003, Oxford contemporary Lord Rees-Mogg recalled, "we never knew which way Bryan would jump.
 And as his life later demonstrated, there was always a question of whether he was basically at heart an intellectual or someone interested in public life.
-So it wasn't a surprise that he went into public life, but the intellectual was really the predominant element in his personality and the books seemed to represent the real Bryan more than the political activity did."
+So it wasn't a surprise that he went into public life, but the intellectual was really the predominant element in his personality, and the books seemed to represent the real Bryan more than the political activity did."